-We all live in the information age and are inundated with countless pieces of information daily, especially in the workplace.
-And then there’s the annual training to consider.
-To ensure that your learners are not overwhelmed by too many impressions, there are several things you should pay attention to.
+We all live in the information age and are inundated with countless pieces of information every day, especially in the workplace.
+And then there's the annual training to consider.
+To ensure that your learners are not overwhelmed by too many impressions, you should pay attention to a few things.

-Who doesn't know it: In the stressful workday, there often isn't enough time for important tasks, and then there's also a training measure to consider.
-If this is dictated by the employer, it can lead to displeasure among some employees and adds additional stress.
-A good way to integrate training into everyday life is through digital offerings like e-learning.
-In this context, it is particularly important to keep the burden and cognitive load during training as low as possible.
+Who doesn’t know it: In a stressful work environment, there is often not enough time for important tasks, and then there’s also a training measure to consider.
+If this is mandated by the employer, it can cause discontent among some employees and add to their stress.
+A good way to integrate training into daily life is digital offerings like e-learning.
+It is particularly important to keep the strain and cognitive load during the training as low as possible.

-Cognitive load refers to the psychological term regarding the learning process and the processing of learning content.
-More precisely, the Cognitive Load Theory describes the amount of mental resources needed for a learning process.
-But don't worry, it won’t get too scientific here!
+Cognitive load (in German: kognitive Belastung) is a term from psychology that refers to the learning process and the processing of learning content.
+More specifically, the Cognitive Load Theory describes the amount of mental resources required for a learning process.
+But don't worry, it won't get too scientific here!

-We all have limited capacities, no matter what the topic is.
-When our resources are depleted, we can no longer work and think productively – this also applies to the learning process.
-Three types of load interact that can influence learning success: intrinsic load, extrinsic load, and germane load.
+We all have limited capacities, regardless of the topic.
+When our resources are depleted, we can no longer work or think productively – this is also the case in the learning process.
+Three types of load interact that can affect learning success: intrinsic load, extrinsic load, and germane load.

 Intrinsic Load

-As the term intrinsic suggests, intrinsic load pertains to the burden that arises from within.
-This type of load concerns the learning material and the individual elements of your training course.
-The intrinsic load depends on the preferred learning style and the prior knowledge of the learners.
-In general, the higher the subject-specific prior knowledge, the lower the intrinsic load.
-This form of load can hinder learning among learners.
+As the term intrinsic suggests, intrinsic load refers to the load that arises from within.
+This type of load relates to the learning material and the individual elements of your training course.
+The level of intrinsic load depends on the preferred learning style and the prior knowledge of the learners.
+Generally, the higher the subject-specific prior knowledge, the lower the intrinsic load.
+This type of load can hinder learning.

-Example: Your learning content itself is already very complex because it deals with data protection.
-Your participants must engage with this topic, but they have had little prior exposure.
+Example: Your learning content is already very complex because it concerns data protection.
+Your participants need to engage with the topic but have had little previous exposure.
 Their prior knowledge is therefore rather low, and the amount of information is large.
 There is a risk of information overload.
 To keep the intrinsic load as low as possible, you should first explain all relevant terms.
-Subsequently, your learners can recognize larger contexts and delve further into the topic.
+Afterwards, your learners can identify larger contexts and delve more into the topic.

 Extrinsic Load

-Extrinsic load, or irrelevant cognitive load, primarily refers to the presentation and depiction of learning content – in other words: How is your e-learning or training structured?
-This type of load primarily concerns external framework conditions and less about the content itself.
-Depending on the form of presentation, a piece of learning content can be easier or harder to understand.
-This is especially true if specific prior knowledge is already present.
-Conversely, certain elements in a course can cause confusion or distraction.
-This type of load is also hindering to learning.
+Extrinsic load, or irrelevant cognitive load, primarily refers to the presentation and display of learning content – in other words: How is your e-learning or training structured?
+This form of load mainly concerns external conditions rather than the content itself.
+Depending on the form of presentation, a learning content can be easier or harder to understand.
+This is especially true if certain prior knowledge is already available.
+Conversely, if certain elements in a course cause confusion or distraction.
+This type of load is also detrimental to learning.

-Example: For your learners to focus on the topic of data protection, the conditions must also be right.
-Minimize unnecessary distractions that only serve to make your course look nicer and concentrate entirely on the content.
-Structure your content as clearly as possible and avoid unnecessary elements and repetitions.
+Example: To enable your learners to focus on the topic of data protection, the external conditions must also be right.
+Minimize unnecessary distractions that only serve to make your course look more appealing and focus solely on the content.
+Design your content to be as clear as possible, and avoid superfluous elements and repetitions.

 Germane Load

-The last type of load relates to the learners themselves and describes the actual understanding of the learning content.
-Germane load is conducive to learning and should therefore be enhanced.
-The greater the germane load, the better the actual learning performance will be.
-This learning-related burden describes, among other things, the effort the learner must expend to understand learning content, relationships, and processes.
-Learners actively engage with your content, independently establish connections, and solve problems they encounter in the learning process.
+The last type of load refers to the learners themselves and describes the actual understanding of the learning content.
+Germane load promotes learning and should therefore be increased accordingly.
+The greater the germane load, the better the actual learning performance is.
+This learning-related load describes, among other things, the effort that the learner must exert to understand learning content, relationships, and processes.
+Learners actively engage with your content, independently establish connections, and solve problems that arise during the learning process.

-Example: In the context of data protection, this could be a fictional scenario where learners must decide what to do.
-This way, they apply the theoretical content in a complex situation.
+Example: In the context of data protection, this could be a fictional scenario in which the learners must decide what to do.
+This way, they apply the theoretical content and must implement it in a complex situation.

-So what can we learn from this?
-Package learning content in such a way that minimal distractions occur and cognitive load is lowered.
-Supportive elements such as graphics or videos should align with the learning content so that the relevant cognitive load is increased, enabling learners to actively apply your learning materials.
+So, what can we learn from this?
+Package learning content in such a way that as little distraction as possible occurs, and cognitive load is reduced.
+Supportive elements like graphics or videos should match the learning content so that the relevant cognitive load is increased, and learners can actively apply your learning materials.

-Cognitive Load in E-Learning: What HR Professionals Should Consider
+Cognitive Load in E-Learning: What HR professionals should pay attention to

-In order for your learners to fully concentrate on your training, you should take the following aspects into account to keep cognitive load low.
+To allow your learners to fully concentrate on your training, you can consider the following things to keep cognitive load low.

 1. Pay attention to the processing capacity of the learners